-- Familiarization with the PLFSOM and its environment and governance, including the Faculty Council, the Dean Council, and the Academic Council. - Familiarization with the TTUHSC and its environment and governance, and the Lubbock School of Medicine. - Familiarization with University Medical Center (UMC) and its governance. - Define and clarify expectations in clinical service (patient care), teaching, scholarship (publication/research) and academically-related public service (administrative/committee service) - Understand procedure for annual faculty evaluation. - Understand procedure and guidelines for mid-term peer-review on tenure-promotion - Participate in the Faculty Mentoring program (department/institutional) - Participate in faculty development (department/institutional) - Networking-introduction to colleagues, identification of other possible mentors. - Developing awareness-help new faculty understand policies and procedures that are relevant to the new faculty member's work. - Seeking and obtaining constructive feedback and encouragement, compliments on achievements through formative performance review. - Helping to sort out priorities-budgeting time, balancing research, teaching, and service.
+- Familiarization with the PLFSOM and its environment and governance, including the Faculty Council, the Dean Council, and the Academic Council. - Familiarization with TTUHSC El Paso and its environment and governance - Familiarization with University Medical Center (UMC) of El Paso, El Paso Children's Hospital (EPCH) and their governance. - Define and clarify expectations in clinical service (patient care), teaching, scholarship (publication/research) and academically-related public service (administrative/committee service). - Understand procedure for annual faculty evaluation. - Understand procedure and guidelines for midterm peer review on tenure-promotion. - Participate in the Faculty Mentoring program (department/institutional). - Participate in faculty development (department/institutional). - Networking-introduction to colleagues, identification of other possible mentors. - Developing awareness-help new faculty understand policies and procedures that are relevant to the new faculty member's work. - Seeking and obtaining constructive feedback and encouragement, compliments on achievements through formative performance review. - Helping to sort out priorities-budgeting time, balancing research, teaching, and service.